Raptor123471/DingoLingo/README.md

 ##### Windows
 Download `ffmpeg` and put it into a folder in PATH.

+If ffmpeg is not found, the script will try to download it automatically.
 ##### Other platforms
 Install `ffmpeg` and `libopus` packages.